ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 inventory mapping: "ietf-network-inventory-topology" ({{sec-module}}).
 This data model provides a mechanism for the correlation with existing network and topology data models, such as "A YANG Network Data Model for Service Attachment Points (SAPs)" {{!RFC9408}}, "A YANG Data Model for Layer 2 Network Topologies" {{?RFC8944}}, and "A YANG Data Model for Layer 3 Topologies" {{?RFC8346}}.

-The network inventory topology mapping data model ("ietf-network-inventory-topology") also provides anchor points to mount specific device configuration and state information, e.g.,  Quality of Service (QoS) and Access Control List (ACL) policies, to support configuration verification of policies at the network level.
-Further sample uses are discussed in {{sample}}.

 Similar to the base inventory data model  {{!I-D.ietf-ivy-network-inventory-yang}}, the network inventory topology does not make any assumption about involved NEs and their roles in topologies.
-As such, the mapping model can be applied indepent of the network type (optical local loops, access network, core network, etc.) and application.
+As such, the mapping model can be applied independent of the network type (optical local loops, access network, core network, etc.) and application.

 ## Editorial Note (To be removed by RFC Editor)